vmware-archive/gemfire-dynamic-security/README.md

 The examples below illustrate how to use gfsh to perform security administration.

 ```
-# list users and their privileges
+# add a new user with WRITER privilege
+# if the user exists, both the password and the role will be set
-gfsh> execute function --id=list_users
+gfsh> execute function --id=add_user --arguments=username,password,WRITER --member=datanode2

-#add a new user or reset an existing user's password (does not affect privileges)
+# add a new user or reset an existing user's password (does not affect privileges)
+# new users created this way have MONITOR
-gfsh> execute function --id=passwd --arguments=username,password  --member=datanode1
+gfsh> execute function --id=set_password --arguments=username,password  --member=datanode1

 #set a users privileges (must be one of MONITOR, READER, WRITER, ADMIN or SECADMIN)
 gfsh> execute function --id=set_role --arguments=uname,WRITER  --member=datanode1